DominikaDMT/what-to-wear/README.md

 If you don't remeber what's in your closet, or the cabinets are too inconvenient to look over the deep drawers in order to decide what to wear - just use this app.

-- Create account (dummy authorization for now, will be fixed later)
+- Create account
-- Add your clothes to data-base, provide an image or URL
+- Add your clothes to the data-base - provide an image or URL
 - Get random outfit on the main page, or change the individual item by clicking on it

 #### If you want to test the app with provided clothes, log-in as an existing user: